 One Friday afternoon in September, when her big sister took the laptop upstairs to have a “private talk” with Grandma via video chat, Little Jo came into the room looking somewhat forlorn.
 I asked her if she’d like to come up on the bed and look at the cookbook I was flipping through for dinner ideas.

 “Oh yes!” she answered, delighted with this new proposal, “but I want to get a piece of paper and a pencil and write down things that look good.”

 In a minute she was back from the kitchen with the requisite writing supplies and the Anne of Green Gables cookbook.
 She climbed up carefully to my secretary desk to draft her menu of favorites.
 “We sat there, we two,” reading and scribbling companionably without conversation, and after a long stretch of silence she raised her head to look out the window.
-“It’s so quiet, Mama.
+“It’s so quiet, Mommy.
 I really like it.”